Anabel Fernández Sagasti

 Anabel Fernández Sagasti (born 3 April 1984) is an Argentine politician, currently serving as a National Senator for Mendoza Province since 2015.
 She previously served as a National Deputy from 2011 to 2015, elected in Mendoza as well.
 Fernández Sagasti has been the president of the Mendoza chapter of the Justicialist Party since 2020.

 Early life and education

 Anabel Fernández Sagasti was born on 3 April 1984 in Godoy Cruz, Mendoza Province.
 Her father, Roberto Fernández, was a peronist trade union leader.
-She studied law at the National University of Cuyo and graduated in 2011, and also counts with an auctioneer title authorized by the Supreme Court of Mendoza.
+She studied law at the National University of Cuyo and graduated in 2011, and also has an auctioneer title authorized by the Supreme Court of Mendoza.

 Political career

 Fernández Sagasti's political activism began in La Cámpora; she was one of the group's founding members in Mendoza.
 At the 2011 legislative elections, Fernández Sagasti was the second candidate in the Front for Victory (FPV) list to the Argentine Chamber of Deputies in Mendoza, and was comfortably elected as the list received 46.76% of the vote; elected at 27, she became one of the youngest legislators in the lower chamber of Congress at the time.
 As a national deputy, Fernández Sagasti introduced legislation to extend maternity leave in cases of preterm birth.
 From 10 March to 10 December 2015, she was one of the Chamber of Deputies' representatives in the Council of Magistracy.

 Fernández Sagasti was the first FPV candidate to the National Senate in Mendoza for the 2015 legislative election.
 Although the FPV list was not the most voted in the province, Fernández Sagasti was still elected in the minority seat and was sworn in as National Senator on 10 December 2015.

 As senator, Fernández Sagasti voted in favour of the Voluntary Interruption of Pregnancy bill, which would have legalised abortion in Argentina, but was struck down by her fellow senators on 8 August 2018.
 Fernández Sagasti explained her position stating that "maternity cannot be the one, mandatory destiny [for women]".